scap3sh4rk/Terminal/zshrc/docs/indicators.md

+## Additional Informantion
+By default the icons used are not available in linux, so the parser will not understand the icons and falls back to the default icon.
+Visit nerd fonts and installing some fonts such as `commitmono`, etc will get this resolved.

-# Status Codes and Their Meaning
+## Status Codes and Their Meaning

 |      Code | Meaning                                |
 | --------: | -------------------------------------- |